bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 throw another wrench in the mix, we usually refer to the bottom right cell as the **power**, which is the probability of correctly rejecting the null hypothesis when it is false (i.e. the alternative hypothesis is true).

-The tricky part is that trying to minimize both :math:`\alpha` and :math:`\beta`, which results in conflicting goals [10]_.
-So picking a good rejection region :math:`R` is non-trivial.
+The tricky part is that trying to minimize both :math:`\alpha` and :math:`\beta` results in conflicting goals [10]_, which makes picking a good rejection region :math:`R` highly non-trivial.

 |h3| Test Statistics |h3e|

 Practically, we rarely explicitly pick a rejection region in terms of the range of the data (:math:`\chi`).
 It's usually much more convenient to pick a rejection region in terms of a function of :math:`X` that produces a single number summarizing the data called a **test statistic** (which we denote as :math:`T`).
+This test statistic usually relates in some way to the estimate of the "true" parameter :math:`\theta` and is usually more convenient to use than a direct estimation.
 Thus, our expression for rejection region usually ends up looking something like this:

 .. math::